anik8patil/anik8patil/README.md

-# 👋 Hi, I’m Aniket Pati
+# 👋 Hi, I’m Aniket Patil

 I’m a Web Developer with hands-on experience designing and deploying scalable, high-performance applications using React.js, Next.js, Node.js, Express.js, and SQL.
 With an MTech from NIT Rourkela and 1+ year of experience as a freelancer on Fiverr, I specialize in building responsive UIs, clean architectures, and production-ready solutions that deliver seamless user experiences.